konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 ```
 {{% /expand%}}

-* In the *plan*, notice that Move2Kube has detected the WCF services (`wcfservice`) and the relative path of the detected `/App.config`.
+* In the plan, notice that Move2Kube has detected the WCF services (`wcfservice`) and the relative path of the detected `/App.config`.
-* The *plan* file indicates that the applications can be transformed using Move2Kube's built-in `WinConsoleApp-Dockerfile` transformer.
+* The plan file indicates that the applications can be transformed using Move2Kube's built-in `WinConsoleApp-Dockerfile` transformer.

-2. Invoke `move2kube transform` on this *plan*.
+2. Invoke `move2kube transform` on this plan.

 ```console
 $ move2kube transform